English Springer Spaniel vs St. Bernard: Complete Comparison (2026)

 Health and Lifespan Comparison

 English Springer Spaniel has a typical lifespan of 12-14 years, while St. Bernard lives approximately 8-10 years.
 Health profiles differ significantly between these dogs.
-English Springer Spaniel is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-St. Bernard faces its own health challenges including Orthopedic Conditions, Heart Conditions, Other Concerns.
+English Springer Spaniel is predisposed to orthopedic problems such as ligament injuries and other genetic predispositions, with associated veterinary costs for monitoring and treatment.
+St. Bernard faces its own health challenges including skeletal and joint concerns, Heart Conditions, Other Concerns.
 English Springer Spaniel has 2 documented predispositions compared to 3 for St. Bernard, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health